faisaltheparttimecoder/Greenplum/README.md

-Some General SQL commands to get data from greenplum database
+Some General adminsitration tools for greenplum database